 Most Americans will depend on savings accumulated in a 401(k) or other workplace plan to fund a comfortable postwork life, though.
 That's why it's so important to start investing as early as possible, rather than simply stashing money away in a savings account where it won't earn interest.

-And 401(k)s have other advantages: They offer a valuable tax break and many employers match a portion of contributions, which means they give you what amounts to free money that can supercharge your savings.
+Traditional 401(k)s have other advantages: They offer a valuable tax break and many employers match a portion of contributions, which means they give you what amounts to free money that can supercharge your savings.

 Making sense of a 401(k) can seem daunting at first.
 The good news?
 Signing up doesn't take long, and once that's done, there are just two big decisions to make: How much to contribute, and how to invest that money.